davidgiven/minix2/README.md

     about 3MB of RAM you should mount them directly; at the boot monitor prompt. hit ESC, then type `rootdev=fd0`, then `boot`.

-  * `hd-64MB.img.gz`: exactly the same content as above, but in a bootable hard disk image.
+  * `hd-64MB.img.gz`: is a bootable hard drive image containing absolutely everything; compilers, games, all the source code, the lot.
+Don't be put off by the size.
 Use this if you want to run Minix in a virtual machine.

   * `root-720kB.img.gz`, `usr-720kB.img.gz`: split root and usr floppy disk
     images.
 A 720kB floppy isn't big enough for the combined disk, so you need